Where will you find deer in Scotland?

 Fawns are left alone by their mothers from a very early age.
 The mother goes off foraging for food and leaves them curled up under bushes or in long grass to protect them from predators.
 Sometimes, humans or dogs disturb baby deer.

-If a fawn has been abandoned, it will call for its mother and eventually move from its hiding place.
-This is when it needs our help.
 If you’ve observed it for several hours and this happens, call our animal helpline on 03000 999 999.

 How we help deer and fawns